Belper: Blackbrook

-The hamlet of Blackbrook is located 2 miles (3 km) west of Belper on the A517 Ashbourne road.
+The hamlet of Blackbrook is 2 miles (3 km) west of Belper on the A517 Ashbourne road.

 Openwoodgate

-The adjoining community of Openwoodgate lies to the east, 1 mile from the centre of Belper.
-A small eastern portion, centred around Openwood Road and the Kilburn Lane section of the A609 road, containing the historic Ireton Houses cottages, and bordered by the A38, is contained within Denby parish.
+The adjoining community of Openwoodgate lies to the east, one mile from the centre of Belper.
+A small eastern portion, centred around Openwood Road and the Kilburn Lane section of the A609 road, containing the historic Ireton Houses cottages and bordered by the A38, is contained within Denby parish.